-I have found that getting out of chairs can be an effort- it requires me to have two hands on the arm rests and to make a deliberate effort to stand up.
-I also tend to lean against things rather than just stand up.
+I found that getting out of chairs can be an effort – it requires me to have two hands on the arm rests and to make a deliberate effort to stand up.
+I also tend to lean against things when I’m standing up.

 and causes sugar cravings

-One of the odd side effects of Seroquel is that I have to have sugar every one and a half to two hours – if I don’t get the sugar, I get wan, light headed, and groggyenough to pass out.
+One of the odd side effects of Seroquel is that I have to have sugar every 1 1/2 to 2 hours – if I don’t get the sugar, I get wan, light headed, and groggy enough to pass out.

 This means that when I wake up, I have a cup of sweet hot chocolate (2 heaping teaspoons of sugar), and then throughout the day I drink hot chocolate every two hours or so.
 Or have biscuits (Pepperidge Farm Brussels cookies, yum!).
 Or Coke.
 It’s a pretty high sugar intake daily and it seems to be necessary.